SCIEPublish journals follow the guidelines of COPE's

 Changes to Authorship

-If an author requests to change their name after publication, the Editorial Office will consider such requirements under reasonable circumstances.
-The Editorial Office will strictly follow the COPE guidelines (How to handle authorship disputes: a guide for new researchers) to handle it and respect the author's request, but at the same time ensure that the published articles have transparent and reliable records.
+If an author requests to change their name after publication, the Editorial Office will consider such a request under reasonable circumstances.
+The Editorial Office will strictly follow the COPE guidelines (

-Deceased authors
+Deceased Authors

-For cases in which a co-author dies during the writing, submission, or peer-review process, and the co-authors feel it is appropriate to include the author, co-authors should obtain approval from a (legal) representative which could be a direct relative.
+For cases in which a co-author dies during the writing, submission, or peer review process, and the co-authors feel it is appropriate to include the author, co-authors should obtain approval from a (legal) representative, which could be a direct relative.

 Acknowledgements